 In the summer of 1896, 57-year-old Amelia Dyer was executed for the murder of a baby girl.

 It was a sample charge.
 The bodies of six more babies had been found, and further evidence pointed to at least 12 murders.
-Dyer probably killed many more babies, perhaps as many as 50.
+It is believed that Dyer killed many more babies, some experts have even attributed to her as many 400.
 Some extraordinary documents, images and artefacts from the case survive, and are now housed in Thames Valley Police’s archives.

 A mixture of social and legal factors had made it possible for Dyer to murder infants for financial gain and escape detection for years.
 She might have gone on to kill many more but for a skilful forensic and undercover operation by detectives of Reading Borough Police.